liquidprompt/liquidprompt/docs/config.rst

    Color used to indicate that the current repository has lines that have been changed since the last commit.

+.. attribute:: LP_COLOR_DIRSTACK
+   :type: string
+   :value: $BOLD_YELLOW

+   Color used to indicate the size of the directory stack.

+   See also :attr:`LP_ENABLE_DIRSTACK` and :attr:`LP_MARK_DIRSTACK`.

+   .. versionadded:: 2.0

 .. attribute:: LP_COLOR_DISCHARGING_ABOVE
    :type: string